docker/docs/ee/desktop/user/windows-user.md

 The **Diagnose and Feedback** option allows you troubleshoot any issues you may be experiencing with Docker Desktop Enterprise.
 For more information, see [Troubleshoot DDE issues on Windows](/troubleshoot/windows-issues).

-Alternatively, log on to our [Docker Desktop for Windows forum](https://forums.docker.com/c/docker-for-windows) to get help from the community, review current user topics, or join a discussion.

-Log on to [Docker Desktop for Windows issues on GitHub](https://github.com/docker/for-win/issues) to review community-reported issues.

-To give feedback on the documentation or to update it yourself, use the **Edit this page** or **Request docs changes** options on the right-hand pane on each docs page.

 ## Switch between Windows and Linux containers

 From the Docker Desktop Enterprise menu, you can toggle which daemon (Linux or Windows) the Docker CLI talks to.
-Select **Switch to Windows containers** to use Windows containers, or select **Switch to Linux containers** to use Linux containers (the default).
+Select **Switch to Windows containers** to use Windows containers, or select **Switch to Linux containers** to use Linux containers.

 ![Windows-Linux container types switch](../images/docker-menu-switch.png)